Transformational BMW chief named 2026 World Car Person of the Year

 Following the announcement of the 2026 World Car Awards finalists in January, attention now turns to the World Car Awards’ Top Three in the World announcement, due in early March.

-The 2026 World Car Awards winners will be revealed live at the New York International Auto Show on 1 April.
+The 2026 World Car Awards winners are revealed live at the New York International Auto Show on 1 April.

 ALSO READ: